Aryansh-S/USACO/algo_by_div/README.md

 > According to X, Y isn't in the Z division.
 Why do you have it there?

 X seems to be the problem.
 I'm using classifications from the [Unofficial USACO Syllabus](https://www.overleaf.com/read/fktckfprxyxn), which represents what I believe, not X.

-> How can I tell if an implementation will run in time?

-This is where big $\mathcal{O}$ asymptotic time complexity analysis comes in.
-In the comment preceding each implementation, I've included that implementation's big $\mathcal{O}$ time complexity (basically an approximation for number of operations the implementation takes as a function of the variables it uses).
-As is common in computer science, the logarithm without a base ($\log$) denotes the binary logarithm $\log_2.$ As a rule of thumb for USACO, C++ can handle on the order of $10^8$ fundamental operations per second.
-Get familiar with some common time complexity bounds.
-For instance, if $n \leq 10^5,$ we want a solution $\subseteq \mathcal{O}(n \log n),$ or if $n \leq 20,$ we want one $\subseteq \mathcal{O}(2^n).$ In some cases, though, asymptotic analysis won't cut it and your implementation may exceed the time limit by a small margin.
-Then, we'll have to optimize the constant factor of the implementation.

 > Why not use templates to make these implementations more generic?